The Malay Peninsula

 TAMAN NEGARA NATIONAL PARK

 Each day we will set off to explore the excellent system of forest trails close to our lodgings, or take short boat rides out along the Sungei Tahan.
-If we can locate a fruiting tree, we’ll find this welcome but short-lived food supply draws innumerable frugivores including pigeons, hornbills, barbets and bulbuls.
+If we can locate a fruiting tree, we will find this welcome as the short-lived food supply draws innumerable frugivores including pigeons, hornbills, barbets and bulbuls.
 While many of the park’s birds and mammals can be difficult to observe in the depths of the forest, our extended stay at Taman Negara allows ample time to try for them.
 Whatever we see, the birding here is always exciting and over the coming days we are in for a real treat!

-As we gradually become accustomed to birding within the forest however we will start to realise that there is always something to watch - from the endless processions of termites to a plethora of beautiful butterflies.
+As we gradually become accustomed to birding within the forest however we will start to realise that there is always something to watch from the endless processions of termites to a plethora of beautiful butterflies.
 We should also come across a fascinating range of mammals, among them perhaps Dusky Leaf Monkey, Greater Treeshrew and the beautiful Prevost’s Squirrel.
-Taman Negara is home to many of Malaysia’s larger mammals too, but the likes of Asian Elephant, Tiger and Malayan Tapir are retiring and only rarely observed.
+Taman Negara is home to many of Malaysia’s larger mammals too but the likes of Asian Elephant, Tiger and Malayan Tapir are retiring and only rarely observed.

-KUALA LUMPUR, FLY LONDON
+KUALA LUMPUR, FLY TO UK

 WHAT TO EXPECT

-A 13-day, small group birdwatching tour to the Malay Peninsula visiting three top sites: coastal Kuala Selangor, the highland forests at Fraser’s Hill / Bukit Tinggi and the pristine tropical rainforests of Taman Negara National Park.
+A 13-day, small group birdwatching tour to the Malay Peninsula visiting three top sites: coastal Kuala Selangor, the highland forests at Fraser’s Hill/Bukit Tinggi and the pristine tropical rainforests of Taman Negara National Park.

 As with all wildlife tours to the tropics, be prepared for early starts, getting out in the field at daybreak, typically followed by a siesta during the hottest and least ‘birdy’ part of the day before venturing out again mid-late afternoon.